lancachenet/lancachenet.github.io/_docs/containers/monolithic/index.md

 ```

 If you have mounted the volume externally then you can tail it on the host instead.

-## Advice to Publishers

-If you're a games publisher and you'd like LAN parties, gaming centers and other places to be able to easily cache your game updates, we reccomend the following:

- - If your content downloads are on HTTPS, you can do what Riot have done - try and resolve a specific hostname.
-If it resolves to a RFC1918 private address, switch your downloads to use HTTP instead.
- - Try to use hostnames specific for your HTTP download traffic.
- - Tell us the hostnames that you're using for your game traffic.
-We're maintaining a list at [uklans/cache-domains](https://github.com/uklans/cache-domains) and we'll accept pull requests!
- - Have your client verify the files and ensure the file they've downloaded matches the file they **should** have downloaded.
-This cache server acts as a man-in-the-middle so it would be good to ensure the files are correct.

- If you need any further advice, please contact us and we'll be glad to help!

-## Frequently Asked Questions

-If you have any questions, please check [our FAQs](faq.md).
-If this doesn't answer your question, please raise an issue in GitHub.

-## How to help out
-To build just run `docker build --tag lancachenet/monolithic:testing .`.
-To test you can run `./run_tests.sh`

-If you want to test a new build with a forked uklans repo you can specify a combination of `-e CACHE_DOMAINS_REPO="https://github.com/vibroaxe/cache-domains.git" -e CACHE_DOMAINS_BRANCH="testing"` or even `-v <your repo here>:/data/cachedomains -e NOFETCH=true` if using a locally bind mounted git repo.

-## Thanks

- - Based on original configs from [ansible-lanparty](https://github.com/ti-mo/ansible-lanparty).
- - Everyone on [/r/lanparty](https://reddit.com/r/lanparty) who has provided feedback and helped people with this.
- - UK LAN Techs for all the support.

 # Frequently Asked Questions